 I recently read a comment from a bride-to-be on a wedding planning website that caught my attention.
-The topic of the thread was something along the lines of, “How many wedding photos do I get from my photographer?”
-The bride in question said that she would expect no fewer than 2,000 photos from her wedding day.
+The topic of the thread was something along the lines of, “How many wedding photos do I get from my photographer after the wedding?”
+The bride in question said that she would expect “no fewer than 2,000” photos from the wedding day.

 Let’s think about that for a minute.
 Two thousand photos.
-A standard wedding day – from “getting ready” to the final dance – typically runs around eight hours.
-That would be, on average, one photo every 14 seconds.
-And this figure includes all of the down time that elapses throughout the wedding day, such as transit in between shooting locations, the wrangling of family members for formal portraits, dinner, etc.
+A standard wedding day in Colorado – from “getting ready” to the final send off – typically runs around 10-12 hours.
+That would be, on average, one photo every 18-21 seconds.
+And that includes all of the down time that elapses throughout the wedding day, such as transit in between shooting locations, the wrangling of family members for formal portraits, dinner, etc.

 Suffice it to say, 2,000 images is a bit excessive.

 So how many photos should you realistically expect to receive from your wedding photographer?
 This question ultimately boils down to the more important concept of quality vs. quantity.

 A trained monkey could take two thousand photos no problem.
 And it wouldn’t take him eight hours to do so.

 Wedding photography at its best is an art form.
 Much like painters or sculptors or calligraphers or watchmakers, photographers spend their whole lives perfecting their craft and refining their skills.
 Could they take 2,000 consecutive shots, slap them on a thumb drive and call it good?
 Sure.
 Would you want them to do that?
 Absolutely not.